-A climate assembly is being held in Blackpool because the climate emergency is such an important issue.
+A climate assembly was held in Blackpool because the climate emergency is such an important issue.

-We want to make sure that the local community get to have a real say in decisions and are involved in shaping climate change projects that are right for them.
+We wanted to make sure that the local community got to have a real say in decisions and were involved in shaping climate change projects that were right for them.

-FutureGov will be running the assembly for us in Blackpool.
-This will ensure the process is independent and fair.
+FutureGov ran the assembly for us in Blackpool.
+This ensured the process was independent.

 Follow the sessions

-You will be able to stay up-to-date on what happens during the climate assembly sessions, which are taking place in January and February 2021.
+You can find out what happened during the climate assembly sessions, which took place in January and February 2021.

-There will be four sessions taking place, which include expert guest speakers and discussion about the climate emergency in Blackpool.
+Four sessions took place, which included expert guest speakers and discussion about the climate emergency in Blackpool.

-Keep checking back for more information on each session, follow our social media pages or sign up for email updates.
+View the details from each session below, follow our social media pages and sign up for email updates.